 It is an antidepressant that works by restoring the balance of natural chemicals (neurotransmitters) in the brain.

-This medicine improves the mood and the feeling of well-being.
+This medicine improves mood and the feeling of well-being.

-This compound is used to combat depressive states , influencing the increase of some activities in the brain in order to achieve mental balance in the patient.
+This compound is used to combat depressive states, influencing the increase of some activities in the brain to achieve mental balance in the patient.

 - Mirtazapine is packaged in the form of regular tablets and 30 mg soluble tablets for oral use.